function61/holepunch-client/README.md

 Usage
 -----

-Download a suitable binary (we support Linux/AMD64, Linux/ARM and Windows/AMD64) for you from the Bintray link.
+Download a suitable binary (we support Linux/AMD64, Linux/ARM and Windows/AMD64) for you from the download link.

 First, generate a keypair for you: